 While a variety of accidents and incidents can result in burn injuries, there are some accidents that leave victims more susceptible.
 Burn injuries are often caused by fire and flames, contact with hot objects, electrical wires, and chemicals.

-Electrical Accidents.
-When electricity passes through the body rapidly via lightening, stun guns, or contact with household currents, burns can develop.
+- Electrical Accidents.
+When electricity passes through the body rapidly via lightning, stun guns, or contact with household currents, burns can develop.
 These burns typically develop on the inside of the body and can be more difficult to treat than surface burns.

 Many of the accidents above are often preventable.
 When you’re the victim of a burn accident, it’s best to hire a personal injury attorney to guide you through the claim process, so you can get the means necessary to focus on your recovery comfortably.